vub/Udacity-CS258/README.md

   - The third reason is we can't test the code that we left out because we didn't understand that it needed to be written.
   - Finally, we can't write effective test cases for parts of the spec that we didn't understand correctly.

-What Happens When We Test Software ( flow after test fail )
+3; What Happens When We Test Software ( flow after test fail )

 - Bug in software under test
-- Bug in software under test
 - Bug in specification
 - Bug in OS / compiler / lib / hardware

-Fixed Sized Queue
+5; Fixed Sized Queue

 Problem set: Black box testing